nickbrandt/GitLab/doc/development/transient/prevention-patterns.md

 In this example, `Worker B` is meant to set the updated status.
 But `Worker A` calls `#update_state` a little too late.

 This can be avoided by utilizing either database locks or `Gitlab::ExclusiveLease`.
 This way, jobs will be worked on one at a time.
 This also allows them to be marked as [idempotent](../sidekiq_style_guide.md#idempotent-jobs).

 ### Retry mechanism handling

 There are times that an object/record will be on a failed state which can be rechecked.

 If an object is in a state that can be rechecked, ensure that appropriate messaging is shown to the user so they know what to do.
-Also make sure that the retry functionality will be able to reset the state correctly when triggered.
+Also, make sure that the retry functionality will be able to reset the state correctly when triggered.

 ### Error Logging

-This doesn't necessarily directly prevents transient bugs but it can help debugging them.
+Error logging doesn't necessarily directly prevents transient bugs but it can help to debug them.

 When coding, sometimes we expect some exceptions to be raised and we rescue them.

 Logging whenever we rescue an error helps in case it's causing transient bugs that a user may see.
 While investigating a bug report, it may require the engineer to look into logs of when it happened.
 Seeing an error being logged can be a signal of something that went wrong which can be handled differently.